smlhelp/book/src/concepts/inductionintuition.md

 Because we've shown our base case to be true, let's assume tha for the recursive structures (the left subtree `L` and the right subtree `R`), `treeSum` is correct.
 Just like how in induction we can use these nuggets of information to help us prove our **inductive step**, we can do the same to help us solve the SML function.

-### 3. Assume the inductive hypothesis to show the inductive step.
+### 3. Assume the Inductive Hypothesis to Show the Inductive Step.

 What nuggets of information do we know from the previous step, and how can we use that to help us with inductive step?
 We assume that both `treeSum(L)` and `treeSum(R)` are correct by the **inductive hypothesis (IH)**.
 Since they are correct, their outputs represent the sum of all the integers in them.
 For `treeSum(L)` is the sum of all integers in the int tree `L` and for `treeSum(R)` is the sum of all integers in the int tree `R`.

 We also know that since `L` and `R` are the left and right subtrees of `T`, by definition, they represent all nodes of `T` (except the root node).
 Then, to get sum of `T`, we just need the sum of `L`, `R`, and the value of the root node!
-Let's formalize this line of logic a bit more:
+Let's proof-ify this line of thought a bit more:

 > **Inductive Step:** `T = Node(L,x,R)`
 >